Bischoffen: Niederweidbach

-Neighbouring communities
+Neighbouring municipalities

-Bischoffen borders in the north on the community of Bad Endbach and the town of Gladenbach, in the east on the community of Lohra (all three in Marburg-Biedenkopf), in the southeast on the community of Biebertal (Gießen district), in the south on the community of Hohenahr, in the southwest on the community of Mittenaar, and in the west on the community of Siegbach (all three in the Lahn-Dill-Kreis).
+Bischoffen borders in the north on the municipality of Bad Endbach and the town of Gladenbach, in the east on the municipality of Lohra (all three in Marburg-Biedenkopf), in the southeast on the municipality of Biebertal (Gießen district), in the south on the municipality of Hohenahr, in the southwest on the municipality of Mittenaar, and in the west on the municipality of Siegbach (all three in the Lahn-Dill-Kreis).

-Constituent communities
+Constituent municipalities

-The community consists of the centres of Bischoffen, Niederweidbach, Oberweidbach, Roßbach and Wilsbach.
+The municipality consists of the centres of Bischoffen, Niederweidbach, Oberweidbach, Roßbach and Wilsbach.

-Niederweidbach is Bischoffen's biggest community, and its administrative seat.
+Niederweidbach is Bischoffen's biggest municipality, and its administrative seat.

 History

 Niederweidbach and Oberweidbach were mentioned in the Fulda Monastery's Codex Eberhardi quite early on, in 802.
-The other communities' first documentary mentions followed lin the late 13th or early 14th century.
+The other municipalities' first documentary mentions followed lin the late 13th or early 14th century.
 The villages belonged to various ecclesiastical and secular rulers, but a great deal of the current municipal area came to be part of the County of Solms as time went by, through estate division, pledges and feuds.

 Among the four local powers, namely the Landgraves of Hesse, the Electors of Mainz, the Free Imperial City of Wetzlar and the Counts of Nassau, the political climate was seldom calm.
 In the Thirty Years' War, the inhabitants suffered neediness, hardship and destruction.
 The villages only slowly recovered from all this.

 Today's Bischoffen was, in the Middle Ages, split into the two municipalities of Oberbischoffen and Niederbischoffen (Ober– = Upper; Nieder– = Lower).
 Oberbischoffen died out during the Plague and other epidemics and was forsaken.
 Niederbischoffen was then, in later documents, called simply Bischoffen.
 Bischoffen earned itself special importance with the building of the Cologne-Leipzig commercial road, along whose route the Aar-Salzböde railway and Federal Highway (Bundesstraße) B 255 were later built.

 With the onset of the 19th century, the area was once again divided: Bischoffen, Niederweidbach and Roßbach passed to the Grand Duchy of Hesse, and Ahrdt and Mudersbach to the Kingdom of Prussia.
-Up until municipal reform in 1972, the community's outlying centres belonged to the Biedenkopf district, but given their location and economic orientation, they were assigned to the new Lahn-Dill-Kreis.
+Up until municipal reform in 1972, the municipality's outlying centres belonged to the Biedenkopf district, but given their location and economic orientation, they were assigned to the new Lahn-Dill-Kreis.